microsoft/vscode-docs/docs/remote/containers.md

 ### Open an existing workspace in a container

-You can also follow a similar process to open a [VS Code multi-root workspace](/docs/editor/multi-root-workspaces) in a **single container** using the **Remote-Containers: Open Workspace in Container...** command.
-After selecting a `.code-workspace` file, a `.devcontainer` folder will be added next to the workspace file (if one is not already present).
+You can also follow a similar process to open a [VS Code multi-root workspace](/docs/editor/multi-root-workspaces) in a **single container** if the workspace only **references relative paths to sub-folders of the folder the `.code-workspace` file is in (or the folder itself).**

+You can either:
+- Use the **Remote-Containers: Open Workspace in Container...** command.
-Alternatively, you can also simply use **File > Open Worksapce...** once you've opened a folder that contains a `.code-workspace` file in a container.
+- Use **File > Open Worksapce...** once you've opened a folder that contains a `.code-workspace` file in a container.

-For the workspace to load completely, all referenced paths will need to either be mounted or coped into the container.
-Therefore, the workspace must either:

-* Reference relative paths to sub-folders of the folder the `.code-workspace` file is in (or the folder itself).
-* Reference paths that have been added to the container as [custom mount points](/docs/remote/containers-advanced.md#adding-another-local-file-mount).
-* References relative paths to folders in the same Git repository as the `.code-workspace` file.
-(However, note that this does not apply to Docker Compose scenarios).
-* Reference paths of content copied into the container - e.g during Docker build.
+Once connected, you may want to **add the `.devcontainer` folder** to the workspace so you can easily edit its contents if it is not already visible.

-While you can connect to [multiple Docker Compose managed containers at once](/docs/remote/containers-advanced.md#connecting-to-multiple-containers-at-once) from separate windows, we currently do not support workspaces split across multiple containers in the same window.
+Also note that, while you cannot use multiple containers for the same workspace in the same VS Code window, you can use [multiple Docker Compose managed containers at once](/docs/remote/containers-advanced.md#connecting-to-multiple-containers-at-once) from separate windows.

 ## Creating a devcontainer.json file